 On-site at Outreach Houses I and II, we host alternative schools that are operated by the New York City Department of Education or BOCES of New York State.
 Alongside a full day of school, residents receive individual, group, vocational and family counseling.
 In tandem, clients participate in therapeutic and recreational programs that promote pro-social values and healthy living.

 Both clients and family benefit from a wide range of supportive family services, in what is called a parallel process.
 This level of care continues after the clients have completed residential treatment.
 Through aftercare, clients – and their family members – benefit from outpatient counseling to help smooth the transition to home, school, and community.
+Presently, to observe safety measures in light of the ongoing COVID-19 pandemic, Family Services are available to residents via telehealth.

 Outreach’s residential services are licensed by the New York State Office of Addiction Services and Supports (OASAS).
 We accept Medicaid, Medicare, most insurance plans, and sliding scale payments.